-This ability replaces a fighter talent gained at 2nd level.
+This ability replaces a warrior talent gained at 2nd level.

-At 3rd level, a monster hunter adds half his fighter level (minimum 1) to Survival skill checks made to follow tracks.
+At 3rd level, a monster hunter adds half his warrior level (minimum 1) to Survival skill checks made to follow tracks.

 Study Monster (Ex)

-This ability replaces a fighter talent gained at 4th level.
+This ability replaces a warrior talent gained at 4th level.